Flu

 The best way to stay protected is by getting the flu vaccine.

-You are eligible for the flu vaccine if you:
+You can get the NHS flu vaccine now if you:

 Who is eligible and why do we need the flu vaccine?